ethereumpos/docs/source/index.html.md

 --------- | -----------
-pending | Customer has not sent this transaction yet. success | Customer has sent the correct amount and has at least 1 confirmation complete | ETH Process sent the entire wallet balance to the creators Ethereum address expired | Customer didn't send the transaction within 15 minutes.
+pending | Customer has not sent this transaction yet. success | Customer has sent the correct amount and has at least 1 confirmation complete | Ethereum POS sent the entire wallet balance to the creators Ethereum address expired | Customer didn't send the transaction within 15 minutes.
 This can also happen if customer sent a low transaction fee. refunded | Merchant has successfully refunded the customer